justinrhodes1/react-power-tooltip/CONTRIBUTING.md

 ### 2. Fork & create a branch

-If this is something you think you can fix, then [fork React-custom-tooltip][] and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork React-power-tooltip][] and create a branch with a descriptive name.

 A good branch name would be (where issue #325 is the ticket you're working on):